 Hogan’s former chief of staff implored him to back him up.
-Instead, Hogan publicly rebutted him
+Instead, Hogan publicly rebutted him.

 Lawmakers are focused, among other things, on what Hogan knew about McGrath’s tenure at the environmental agency and his exit payout.

-The governor has denounced the spending in public statements, and denied approving or being aware of it.
-But in documents sent to the legislative committee in advance of the hearing, and obtained by The Washington Post, McGrath alludes to conversations he says he had with Hogan about the severance and pleades with the governor to intervene on his behalf.
+The governor has denounced the spending in public statements and denied approving or being aware of it.
+But in documents sent to the legislative committee before the hearing, and obtained by The Post, McGrath alludes to conversations he says he had with Hogan about the severance and pleads with the governor to intervene on his behalf.

 “Can you please say something about us discussing severance?
-That it was okay for me to handle with MES,” McGrath texted the governor last Wednesday, before the committee’s first hearing.
+That it was okay for me to handle with MES,” McGrath texted the governor last Wednesday, the morning after the committee’s first hearing.

 “Only what we agreed.
 Without your support, it looks like I misled MES,” the text continues.
 “I did not.
 I’ve been one of your loyalist supporters from the beginning.
 Never asked for anything, but need your help now, please.”

 The governor did not reply.
-Hours later, he announced a second probe into McGrath’s leadership at the Maryland Environmental Service and said he had no involvement with the severance.

-At a news conference the following day, Hogan said McGrath had only vaguely mentioned an executive bonus and needing to get his financial affairs in order.
+Hours later, he announced a second probe into McGrath’s leadership at the agency and said he had no involvement with the severance.
+The following day, Hogan said McGrath had only vaguely mentioned an executive bonus and needing to get his financial affairs in order.

+Asked about the messages on Tuesday, Hogan said they inaccurately described his interactions with McGrath and noted that they were sent after the committee’s initial meeting.

+“We didn’t discuss anything.
+We didn’t agree to anything,” Hogan said.
+He said he would not speculate as to why McGrath had implied otherwise in his text messages.
+The governor added that he had immediately shown the messages to his chief counsel, Michael Pedone, and authorized their release to the legislative committee.

-“Obviously, the Governor’s merely having received these messages does not, in any way, constitute his acceptance of their content,” Michael Pedone, the governor’s chief legal counsel, noted in a letter to the legislative committee that accompanied delivery of the documents.
+In transmitting the texts to the lawmakers, Pedone wrote: “Obviously, the Governor’s merely having received these messages does not, in any way, constitute his acceptance of their content.”
 Pedone also released to the committee a text message Hogan sent on Aug.
-20, after the severance package became public and triggered McGrath’s resignation as the governor’s chief of staff 11 weeks into the job.
+20, after information about the severance package became public and triggered McGrath’s resignation as the governor’s chief of staff 11 weeks into the job.

 In the text, Hogan asks another close adviser, Matt Clark, how it was possible McGrath had pocketed so much money.

 “How in the hell do you get a severance for a lateral transfer within state service?”
 Hogan wrote.
 “How do they pay bonuses based on profits?
 But also get state pension and leave?!”